Sheikh-H/VenTory-Inventory-Manager/README.md

 * Price.
 * Product image.

-Stock items can also be removed by authorised users.
+Authorised users can also remove stock items.

+Stock-related actions are recorded in the business activity logs.

 ---

 ## 🔎 Stock Search

-The inventory section includes a basic search function allowing users to search stock by product title.
+The inventory section includes a basic search function allowing users to search stock by product information.

 This makes it easier to locate individual stock items when a business has multiple products stored in the system.